South Dakota Court Records

 Can I Access Sealed Criminal Court Records?

 Sealed criminal court records are not accessible to the public unless by the parties involved and their legal representatives.
-Such persons can only access the records at the courthouse and with a valid means of identification.
-A member of the public not party to a case can only access its sealed records by submitting a valid court order granting access to the confidential records.
+Such persons may only access the records at the courthouse and with a valid means of identification.
+A member of the public not party to a case may only access its sealed records by submitting a valid court order granting access to the confidential records.

 Are Criminal Records included in Criminal Court Records in South Dakota?